-20 years of research at the Hertie School of Governance
+20 years of research

 From governance to grand challenges

-Time pressure, communication challenges and hightened public attention, as well as the demand for decisive political action are common threads of these very different crises.
-Crisis management as an important mode of political action shifted into focus of research at the Hertie School.
+Time pressure, communication barriers and heightened public attention, as well as the demand for decisive political action are common threads of these very different crises – ones which have also sparked distrust in the problem-solving capacities of politicians and democratic regimes.
+In this respect, crisis management has become an important mode of political action shifting into the focus of research at the Hertie School.

 Whether they concern the future of work, the consequences of global climate change or the repercussions of global economic interconnection – grand challenges represent a general, not yet completely defined set of policy areas that require interdisciplinary research and work.

 Research at the Hertie School has engaged with a broad range of (grand) policy challenges, for example via the creation of our six centres of competence, delving into what makes and breaks the stability of (democratic) order.